emkcloud/livewire-tweak/docs/flux.md

 LIVEWIRE_TWEAK_FLUX_PREFIX_ROUTES="admin"
 LIVEWIRE_TWEAK_FLUX_REMOVE_ROUTES=false
 ```
-All options in the package have default values, so you only need to define the ones you want to customize in your configuration file.
+All options in the package have default values, so you only need to define the ones you want to customize in your config.

 ```php
 'flux' =>